albar965/littlenavmap-manual/src/en/AIRCRAFTPERF.rst

     Aircraft Performance tab showing an error about a missing value.
 The ``*`` in the tab label shows unsaved changes.

-A default profile with 3 nautical miles per 1000 feet for descent and climb rules and no fuel consumption is default.
+A default profile with 3 NM per 1,000 ft for descent and climb rules and no fuel consumption is default.
 Red warning messages will be shown if used since the profile is not complete.